 Occasionally, areas would be combined to protect the confidentiality of information provided by headboat crews.
-Federal regulations prohibit the disclosure of confidential statistics (e.g. catch and effort data) in combinations of less than the performance (businesses).
+Federal regulations prohibit the disclosure of confidential statistics (e.g. catch and effort data) in combinations of less than the team to year sequence (businesses).
 These combinations resulted slight irregularities in the year to year sequence of strata.